Airbus chief gambles on giving managers their wings

 The crisis, which cost the company billions of dollars and brought down three CEOs, was traced to a simple decision by engineers in Toulouse and in the German city of Hamburg to use different versions of the same digital design software.

-As a result, cables were found to be millimeters short when sections of A380 superjumbos were delivered for assembly, setting the prestigious project back by years.
+As a result, cables were found to be millimetres short when sections of A380 superjumbos were delivered for assembly, setting the prestigious project back by years.

-But Bregier, who also ran Europe’s largest missile company MBDA before joining Airbus, believes centralized organization has reached its limits as Airbus spreads its wings outside Europe with plants in China and, soon, the United States.
+But Bregier, who also ran Europe’s largest missile company MBDA before joining Airbus, believes centralised organisation has reached its limits as Airbus spreads its wings outside Europe with plants in China and, soon, the United States.

 Today, for example, a factory manager might have to wait two weeks instead of two days for new drawings from a central engineering pool because of competition from other departments.